Learning residue level protein dynamics with multiscale Gaussians: Experiments

 \subsection{Ensemble generation}

 As described in Section~\ref{sec:ensemble}, given the output $3 \times 3$ marginal covariances and $N \times N$ residue coupling from \textsc{DynaProt-M} and \textsc{DynaProt-J} respectively, we reconstruct a full joint covariance using the heuristic defined in Eq.~\ref{eq:heuristic}.
 This direct access to the joint distribution enables extremely fast sampling of diverse structures.
 For evaluation, we sample 250 structures with \textsc{DynaProt}, \textsc{AFMD+Templates}, and \textsc{NMA} to form ensembles for each of the 82 test set proteins in the AFMD split.
-Following the evaluation protocol of \cite{jing2024alphafold}, we assess these ensembles across a variety of metrics including flexibility accuracy, distributional similarity, and the ability to reproduce complex observables.
+Following \cite{jing2024alphafold}, we assess these ensembles in their flexibility accuracy, distributional similarity, and the ability to reproduce complex observables.
 For flexibility accuracy, we measure the pairwise RMSD to ground truth MD and RMSF correlation at the global and per-target level.
 For distributional coverage, we measure the \textit{2-Wasserstein} distance after projecting the ensembles onto the first two principle components derived from the MD trajectory (MD PCA $\mathcal{W}_2$) or the combined (MD+sampled) trajectory (Joint PCA $\mathcal{W}_2$).
 Table~\ref{tab:dynamics_comparison} summarizes the ensemble evaluation results across \textsc{AFMD+Templates}, \textsc{DynaProt}, and \textsc{NMA}. \textsc{DynaProt} achieves performance comparable to \textsc{AFMD+Templates} on key flexibility metrics such as pairwise RMSD and per-target RMSF correlation, while lagging slightly behind on distributional similarity and observable recovery.
-Some examples of where \textsc{DynaProt} outperforms \textsc{AFMD+Templates} on ensemble flexibility correlation are visualized in Figure~\ref{fig:ensembles} and Appendix~\ref{A:supplementary_figures}.
-For the visuals, all atom reconstruction is enabled by PULCHRA \citep{rotkiewicz2008fast}.
-Moreover, \textsc{DynaProt} consistently outperforms \textsc{NMA} across nearly all evaluations—except for transient contact prediction—particularly excelling in measures of local flexibility and pairwise distance preservation.